 • The Cao Dai Temple – one of the most beautiful temples in Vietnam.

-Hue – A City brought back to Life
+Hue – A City Brought Back to Life

-Luckily now, with more than 50 years passed, many of the precious landmarks have been successfully restored.
-The imperial palace, temple and gardens are all spectacular and well worth a visit.
 I especially liked the fact that Hue literally breathed history.
-The Tomb of Ancient Emperors, Tu Hieu Pagoda, the Imperial Citadel, and even the Perfume River are a testimony to the same.
+The Tomb of Ancient Emperors, Tu Hieu Pagoda, the Imperial Citadel, and even the Perfume River are a testimony to this.

 Unmissable attractions in Hue